CBD Myths: 5 Common CBD MythsLintonCBD

 CBD is a non-psychoactive compound and so cannot get you ‘high’.

-The reality here is that one of the effects of CBD, which has many hailing its curative properties for anxiety and depression, is how it effects the serotonin receptors in your brain.
-Generally speaking, one’s levels of serotonin are likely linked to your mood & possible mental unhealth and, although this is an area of active study, multiple animal studies have shown definite evidence of CBD’s stress-relieving effects, most likely due to it serotonin-receptor-augmenting effects.
-This is most likely the reason behind the positive effects after taking CBD, through more research is needed.
+The reality here is that one of the effects of CBD, which has many its curative properties for anxiety and depression, is how it affects the serotonin receptors in your brain.
+Generally speaking, one’s levels of serotonin are likely linked to your mood & possible mental unhealth and, although this is an area of active study, multiple animal studies have shown definite evidence of CBD’s stress-relieving effects, most likely due to its serotonin-receptor-augmenting effects.
+This is most likely the reason behind the positive effects of taking CBD, though more research is needed.